vsivsi/meteor-file-collection/README.md

 At no point in normal operation is a file-sized data buffer ever in memory.
 All of the file data import/export mechanisms are [stream based](http://nodejs.org/api/stream.html#stream_stream), so even very active servers should not see much memory dedicated to file transfers.

 File data is never copied within a collection.
-During chunked file uploading, file chunk reference pointers are moved, but the data itself is never copied.
+During chunked file uploading, file chunk references are changed, but the data itself is never copied.
 This makes fileCollection particularly efficient when handling multi-gigabyte files.

-fileCollection uses robust multiple reader / exclusive writer file locking on top of gridFS, so essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.
+`fileCollection` uses robust multiple reader / exclusive writer file locking on top of gridFS, so essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.
 Note that if you have other applications reading/writing directly to a gridFS collection (e.g. a node.js program, not using Meteor/fileCollection), it will need to use the [`gridfs-locks`](https://www.npmjs.org/package/gridfs-locks) or [`gridfs-locking-stream`](https://www.npmjs.org/package/gridfs-locking-stream) npm packages to safely interoperate with `fileCollection`.

 ### Security